 We made it to the Disney Store in time to see the exciting store opening ceremony.
 A young girl had been selected to turn an oversized key in a lock to “open” the store for business that day.
 I’m not sure if they do this at other Disney Stores, but it was a fun surprise for us.
 We made some more purchases, this time using the 20% off coupon, and then continued down Grafton Street popping into other stores along the way.

 We still had some time to kill before our lunch reservation, so we took a little detour on the way to the restaurant to check out the famous Molly Malone statue, based on the popular Irish song.

 Our noon reservation was at The Bank on College Green, a former bank building for the Belfast Banking Company.
 It’s now a popular restaurant in the heart of Dublin featuring the extravagant Victorian architecture of the late 19th century.

 I loved sitting up in the mezzanine.
-We had a bird’s eye view of the whole place, and an even closer view of the beautiful stained glass windows in the ceiling, mosaics and marbles, hand-carved plasterwork, and hand-painted gold leaf embelishments throughout.
+We had a bird’s eye view of the whole place, and an even closer view of the beautiful stained glass windows in the ceiling, mosaics and marbles, hand-carved plaster-work, and hand-painted gold leaf embellishments throughout.
 Meanwhile, the soft sounds of Simon and Garfunkel pulsed through the space, adding a layer of calmness.

 The brunch menu includes both breakfast and lunch dishes, although we all opted for more of the breakfast style items.